hansemannn/titanium_with_atom/README.md

-# Getting started with Appcelerator Titanium (OSS Version) and Atom
+# Getting started with Axway Appcelerator and Atom

-Since version 4 of Appcelerator Titanium there are two version of Titanium: the 'Appcelerator Platform' (with Appcelerator Studio, Arrow,..) and the open source version 'Appcelerator Titanium' (http://appcelerator.org/).
-Beginning with 6.0.4.GA the "Indie Tear" is now free and you can get the latest SDK and use Hyperloop.
-You still can use the OSS version and use this tutorial to install Titanium.
+Beginning with Axway Titanium SDK 6.0.4.GA the "Indie Tear" is now free and you can get the latest SDK and use Hyperloop.
-In this tutorial I'm talking about a way to get started with the open source Titanium in combination with Atom as an editor on Linux, Windows and OSX (you could use other editors like Sublime, but that's not part of this tutorial).
+This tutorial will get you started setting up Axway Titanium and use it in combination with Atom as an editor on Linux, Windows and OSX (you could use other editors like Sublime or Visual Studio Code but that's not part of this tutorial).

 ![main view](images/main_view.png)